summiyahyousaf/ResearchMate-AI-Agent/README.md

 ResearchMate AI Agent is an AI-powered research assistant designed to automate and simplify the academic research workflow.
 Instead of manually searching for papers, comparing research, retrieving relevant information, identifying research gaps, formatting citations, and preparing reports, ResearchMate coordinates these tasks through a structured research pipeline.

-It discovers academic papers, ranks relevant research, retrieves useful information using Retrieval-Augmented Generation (RAG), identifies potential research gaps, generates citations, and produces downloadable research reports.

-The project combines AI agent workflows, LLMs, RAG, vector search, academic APIs, paper ranking, citation generation, Flask, and Docker into a single end-to-end research workflow.
----

-## Purpose

-Academic research often involves repetitive and time-consuming tasks such as:

-* Finding relevant research papers
-* Comparing different sources
-* Extracting useful information
-* Identifying important findings
-* Discovering potential research gaps
-* Formatting citations
-* Organizing research into a structured report

-ResearchMate is created to explore how an AI-powered system can coordinate these tasks into one automated workflow.

-The project focuses on building a research assistant that goes beyond simple question answering by combining multiple research and AI components.

----

 ## Objective